alepulver/my-thesis/myapp-results/README.md

 ## TODO

-- Add support for multiple input files to script, and gzipped
-- Ensure correct Experiment construction, use hashes for speed and check duplicates
+- Different output with encoded variables for matlab, and table of number -> color
 - Use HDF5 to model and export: http://en.wikipedia.org/wiki/Hierarchical_Data_Format

 ### Variables